-Currently, anyone under 75 with relevant UK earnings can receive tax relief when they make a contribution within the annual allowance to a personal pension such as the Charles Stanley Direct SIPP.
-20% is added by HMRC and any further higher or additional rate income tax relief can be reclaimed – a potentially simple way of reducing your income tax bill for the year.
+Currently, anyone under 75 with relevant UK earnings can receive tax relief on pension contributions when they use their annual allowance with a personal pension such as a SIPP (Self-Invested Personal Pension).
+HMRC adds 20% and any further higher or additional rate income tax relief can be reclaimed – a potentially simple way of reducing your income tax bill for the year.

-Don’t leave everything until the last minute
+7. Don’t leave everything until the last minute

 You can make payments into your Charles Stanley Direct ISA online using your debit card until midnight on 5 April.
 This is via the "Pay Money In" link under the "Manage my money" section of the site on your My Accounts page.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.